-The control and manipulation of nonlinear dynamics within a system featuring finite-range interactions, especially within the confines of a confined space, are known to be challenging.
+The control and manipulation of nonlinear dynamics within a system featuring finite-range interactions, especially within a confined space, are known to be challenging.
 The molecular dynamics within such systems often exhibit unpredictability, making it a complex task to understand and manage.
 However, the findings of our study shed light on a promising avenue for defining and manipulating nonlinear dynamics within confined domains.
-This revelation holds immense potential with applications spanning from the realm of nanofluidics to the far reaches of astrophysics.
+This novel finding is highly promising for applications spanning from the realm of nanofluidics to the far reaches of astrophysics.
 The ability to comprehend and control these dynamics within the constraints of a multi-dimensional Hilbert space represents a significant advancement in our understanding of natural phenomena.
-One notable aspect of our study is the concept of restructuring classical systems to yield desired observable by exerting control over their dynamics at the quantum level.
+One notable aspect of our study is the concept of restructuring classical systems to yield desired observables by exerting control over their dynamics at the quantum level.
 This concept has the potential to serve as a powerful tool for scientists and researchers seeking to achieve specific outcomes in their experiments or simulations.
 The significance of the asymptotic function showcased in Figure 1.1 lies in its representation of the same soliton function as depicted in Figure 1.2, albeit with potential in the inverse Fourier-transformed space.
 This insight provides a valuable perspective on the interplay between different mathematical representations and their impact on the behaviour of soliton functions.
 A crucial observation is the disappearance of solitons at the 83 ns mark, which can be justified by mathematical limits.
 As the function approaches infinity, it does so with the condition $|\psi|^2$ approaching zero, resulting in the solitons vanishing from the system.
 The evolution of soliton waves, as evident in Figure 2, offers further insights.
 These soliton waves transition from their initial compact and pronounced forms to shallower and wider configurations as their dynamics evolve over time.
 This transformation is attributed to the influence of phase gradients on soliton wave dynamics.
-While some studies have demonstrated the generation of solitons by optically imprinting phase steps on condensate wave functions, this phenomenon is not replicated in the condensates observed in Figure 3.
+While some studies have demonstrated the generation of solitons by optically imprinting phase steps on condensate wave functions [38], this phenomenon is not replicated in the condensates observed in Figure 3.
 Consequently, the growth dynamics of these condensates were analysed, providing a time-dependent perspective on their development.
 By analysing and establishing specific operating conditions for these observed dynamics, we open up exciting possibilities, particularly in the realm of quantum computing.
-These insights may pave the way for quantum computers to efficiently solve nonlinear differential equations with unprecedented precision.
+Our results may pave the way for quantum computers to efficiently solve nonlinear differential equations with unprecedented precision.
 Such advancements hold the potential to revolutionise fields reliant on complex mathematical modelling and simulations, ushering in a new era of computational capabilities.
-In conclusion, our study contributes to a deeper understanding of nonlinear dynamics within confined systems and the potential for control and manipulation at the quantum level.
-These findings not only enrich our scientific knowledge but also offer practical applications that can have a profound impact on various scientific disciplines.
+In conclusion, our study contributes to a deeper understanding of nonlinear dynamics within (nano)confined fluids and the potential for control and manipulation of the fluid dynamics at the quantum level.